General Handicapping FAQs

 How can I post my winter scores from out of state?

 You can post your out-of-state scores the same way that you post Michigan scores that are not from your home club.
 Set the AWAY tab search for the state where you played and look up the course from which you need to record your score.

 How can I link my GAM handicap record with my handicap record from my out-of-state club?

-Contact the GAM at firstname.lastname@example.org and include the following information in your email: your name, the name of your GAM club, your GAM number, the name of your other club, the state it is in, and what would be the equivalent of your GAM number from that club (i.e. your GHIN number, Golf Net number, etc.).
+If your out-of-state club uses the USGA/GHIN Handicap System for its handicapping service, you should already be linked; you should have the same GHIN number with GAM as with your out-of-state club.
+If you see that you have two different GHIN numbers, please contact firstname.lastname@example.org.
+If your out-of-state club does not use the GHIN Handicap System, contact the GAM at email@example.com and include the following information in your email: your name, the name of your GAM club, your GHIN number and the name of your out-of-state club, the state it is in, and what would be the equivalent of your handicap ID number from that club.

 What if I belong to two different GAM clubs?

 Your handicap records can be linked making you a “multi member.”
 This way, you won’t have to double post your scores.
 Wherever you post, your scores will flow into one single handicap record.
-Just contact the GAM at firstname.lastname@example.org with your name, the name of the two clubs to which you belong, and your GAM number or numbers.
+Just contact the GAM at firstname.lastname@example.org with your name, the name of the two clubs to which you belong, and your GHIN number.

 What if I make a mistake when I am posting my score?

-How do I know when my scores will be updated and calculated into my official USGA / GAM index?
+How do I know when my scores will be updated and calculated into my official USGA / GAM Handicap Index?